-Well let’s open our Bibles as we come to the Word of God this morning.
+Well, let’s open our Bibles as we come to the Word of God this morning.
 We are in the midst of a very appropriate series for Christmas, a series on giving.
 If there is any time in the year when we think about giving gifts, certainly it is at Christmas season.
-And here we are, lesson number two, in a series on the model for Christian giving, not how we give so much to one another but how we give for the needs of the church and the advancement of the kingdom as the Spirit of God prompts us to lay up treasure in heaven.
+And here we are, lesson number two, in a series on the model for Christian giving.
+Not how we give so much to one another but how we give for the needs of the church and the advancement of the kingdom as the Spirit of God prompts us to lay up treasure in heaven.

-One of the most familiar and frankly, one of the most encouraging promises in all of the Bible is given in Philippians 4:19, this is what it says, “But my God shall supply all your needs according to His riches in glory in Christ Jesus.”
+One of the most familiar and, frankly, one of the most encouraging promises in all of the Bible is given in Philippians 4:19.
+This is what it says, “But my God shall supply all your needs according to His riches in glory in Christ Jesus.”
 What a promise.
-My God shall supply all Your needs.
+My God shall supply all your needs.
 That is a basic bottom-line foundation of confidence that should have a tremendous effect on our giving.
 Let me give you an illustration of how.
 During World War II the death of millions of people occurred, as you remember.
 Masses of them died in Europe.
 And immediately there was a terrible problem with orphans all over the cities of Europe.

-At the close of the second World war the allies in their attempts to rebuild Europe had to take on the responsibility of dealing with all of these orphaned children.
+At the close of the Second World War the allies, in their attempts to rebuild Europe, had to take on the responsibility of dealing with all of these orphaned children.
 And so they built some camps to house them and care for them and feed them.
 They began to develop and obviously as the camps began to develop, the children were found and brought there and tested the capacity of the camps, and the camps had to be enlarged to contain all of these orphaned children.
 They received the finest care that could possibly be given to them and the best and healthiest food was provided.

 So every night when they put all of the children to bed in those long sort of bunk lines that existed in a dormitory fashion, the last thing that would happen before they fell asleep was a lady would come down the middle with a big cart full of little loaves of bread and she would place into the hand of each little child a loaf of bread.
 And the last thing the child would experience at night would be to close his little hand or her little hand around that loaf of bread.